remiscarlet/mmd-foo/projects/Eru_Kimiiro_ni_Somaru/README.md

 - 2020/05/24 - That 2:15 thing was never gonna work rip.
 Fixed weird clothes physics bug.
 More camera interpolation.
 Clean up.
 Many (failed) attempts at MME FX.
 - 2020/05/25 - Finish up first iteration of camera motions.
 Last 30 seconds needs a lot more refining.
 The lighting never ends.
 - 2020/05/26 - Smooth out a ton of motions.
 General cleanup and fine adjustments.
+- 2020/05/27 - Fixed some issues.
+Made third section a bit less restless.
+Got a basic workflow for adding kfx layer.